 Easy soccer positions

 An easy position for you as a soccer player is where you have the most attributes.
-If you’re bad at shooting and a striker, it will be difficult for you.
+It will be difficult if you’re bad at shooting and a striker.
 Find a position that fits well for you and your team.
+There’s no outright easy position in soccer.
+Each position has unique challenges, demands, and some easier parts.

 What is the easiest position in soccer?

-Let’s go into a little more detail within 3 of the 4 basic positions.
+The central positions are the most difficult.
+That leaves us to choose between the wingers and the fullbacks for the easiest positions in soccer.
+Let’s go into a little more detail about 3 of the 4 basic positions.
 The goalkeeper won’t feature here because it’s one of the hardest positions, if not the hardest.

 - Defender – this includes central defenders and right/left fullbacks.

+Central defenders are positioned in front of the goalie, while fullbacks stay at the sides of the field.
 Often, because they’re positioned in front of the goalie, central defenders see more of the action when the opposing team attacks than fullbacks do.

 - Midfielder includes defensive midfielder, central midfielder, attacking midfielder, and right/left-wingers.

 Defensive midfielders play directly in front of the central defenders, while central midfielders are positioned on either side of the center circle.
+Attacking midfielders play in the center close to the forwards, and wingers stay at the sides, further up the field than fullbacks.

 - Forward – this includes center-forward and second striker.

-Now that we’ve got a better idea of the various roles within these 3 basic positions let’s choose the easiest position.
-Because soccer frames are centered on the field, a lot of the play happens in central areas.
+Now that we have a better idea of the various roles within these 3 basic positions, let’s choose the easiest.
+Because soccer frames are centered on the field, most of the play happens in central areas.
+This means the players in central positions see more action.
+And the more active players are involved, the harder it’s for them.

 - Wingers see more of the ball than fullbacks and have a lot of responsibility to create chances for forwards to score goals.